 But this all changed approximately 20 years ago.
 Clothes have become less expensive, trend cycles have accelerated, and shopping has become a passion and encouraged as an everyday pastime.

 But what exactly is fast fashion?
-And what effect does it have on humans, the environment, and animals?
+And what effect does it have on humans, animals, and the environment?

 Fast Fashion: Explained